Gamify-IT/docs/dev-manuals/test-plans/minigames/crosswordpuzzle-frontend/plans/u-crosswordpuzzle-1-start-page.md

 ## Postcondition

-The questions and a start button are visible.
+The questions and the `Start` button are visible.

 ## Typical procedure

-1. Open the crossword-puzzle
+1. Open the crossword-puzzle with the given configuration
 2. The questions are shown to the user

 ## Alternative procedures